riyadshauk/news/README.md

 - End-to-end testing via Cypress
 - localStorage API to Favorite/Un-favorite articles
 - CSS styling so that it looks like a professional webpage
+- Works on Chrome, Safari, Android, iOS (thanks to Babel for allowing modern/experimental JS with plugins)
+- Error-free linting and tests required pre-commit via Git Hooks

 ## Deploy Instructions